What’s Happening In This School (WHITS)

 - One for use with secondary school students (Years 8-12).

-Both versions of the WHITS have the same three parts: (1) scales that examine students’ perceptions of the school climate, (2) scales that examine important outcomes of a positive school climate such as student resilience and wellbeing, and (3) scales that examine important risk factors that the school climate can influence.
+All versions of the WHITS have the same three parts: (1) scales that examine students’ perceptions of the school climate, (2) scales that examine important outcomes of a positive school climate such as student resilience and wellbeing, and (3) scales that examine important risk factors that the school climate can influence.
 The table below describes the individual scales and shows which scales make up each version of the WHITS survey.